RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

 # 1.0.0
-## Updates
+## Game Updates
-* Added support for Universal Tracker
-  * When launching UT, you can supply the path to your Pokémon FRLG Poptracker pack in order to add a map tab to universal tracker
-  * Supports full auto tracking of locations and entrances all with auto-tabbing for the map
-  * Events are currently not displayed on the map and are automatically assumed collected once you can reach them
-* The Seafoam Islands entrances have been swapped back to match the vanilla game.
-A new option has been added to `shuffle_dungeons` that will swap them
+* The Title Screen and Start Game menu have been updated
+  * Pressing start will now go to the Start Game menu if there is no save data instead of immediately going into the Oak intro
+  * An Option choice has been added to the Start Game menu so you can modify your game options before starting a new game or loading your save
+  * The apworld version is displayed in the top right of the first choice box on the Start Game menu
+* NPCs and events that block the player will now force the player back the direction they came from (e.g. Pewter City Roadblock, Route 23 Guard, etc.)
+* Increased Trainer money rewards so that they scale based on party size and Pokémon's BST
+* Local non-key items are purchasable repeatedly in shops when `shopsanity` is on.
+This also applies if `remote_items` is on
+* Lemonade is no longer sold in the Pokémon Center shop.
+If `shopsanity` is on then at least one Lemonade will be placed in a shop location
+* Exp.
+Share has been changed into a key item that can be used to toggle exp sharing on/off.
+The way experience is shared is determined by your Experience Distribution setting
+* The fences in Pallet Town and Route 21 have been modified so that you can surf left to right in Pallet Town without accidentally leaving the water
+* Restored the triggers for the first Rival battle
 * Reworked the Fossil checks
   * You can now only grab one fossil in Mt.
 Moon (it doesn't matter which you will get the same item)
   * The second fossil check can be gotten in the Pokémon Lab Experiment Room after you have gotten the one in Mt.
 Moon and revived enough fossils (set by an option)
+* The Vending Machines and Game Corner Prize Room Item/TM exchange have been changed to work like Poké Marts instead of using a multi-choice menu
+* Moved the Bicycle checks for Cycling Road to actually be on Cycling Road instead of in the Gates before it
+* The Nurse in Silph Co. will still heal you even after Silph Co. has been liberated
+* The Seafoam Islands entrances have been swapped back to match the vanilla game.
+A new option has been added to `shuffle_dungeons` that will swap them
+* Updated the Two Island Market Stall so that you can view all the items in the shop immediately

+## Apworld Updates
+* Added support for Universal Tracker
+  * When launching UT, you can supply the path to your Pokémon FRLG Poptracker pack in order to add a map tab to universal tracker
+  * Supports full auto tracking of locations and entrances all with auto-tabbing for the map
+  * Events are currently not displayed on the map and are automatically assumed collected once you can reach them
 * New option `shuffle_pokemon_centers`
   * Shuffles the Pokémon Center entrances amongst each other
   * The Player's House is included in this pool but will not be shuffled